hannorein/rebound/README.md

 Whatever you plan to do with REBOUND, chances are there is already an example available which you can use as a starting point.

+##### examples/bouncing_balls

+This example tests collision detection methods.
+To change the collision detection algorithm, change the module collisions_direct.c to either collisions_tree.c or collisions_sweep.c in the Makefile.

+##### examples/bouncing_balls_corners

+This example tests collision detection methon near box boundaries.

+##### examples/bouncing_string

+This example tests collision detection methods.

+##### examples/circular_orbit

+This example uses the Wisdom Holman integrator to integrate particles on a circular orbit in a fixed potential.

+##### examples/forced_migration

+This example applies dissipative forces to two bodies orbiting a central object.
+The forces are specified in terms of damping timescales for the semi-major axis and eccentricity.
+This mimics planetary micration in a proto- stellar disc.
+The example reproduces the study of Lee & Peale (2002) on the formation of the planetary system GJ876.
+For a comparison, see figure 4 in their paper.
+The RADAU15 integrator is used because the forces are velocity dependent.
+Special thanks goes to Willy Kley for helping me to implement the damping terms as actual forces.

+##### examples/granulardynamics

+This problem uses two boundary layers made of particles to simulate shearing walls.
+These walls are heating up the particles, create a dense and cool layer in the middle.
+This example shows how to use REBOUND for granular dynamics.

+##### examples/opencl

+A self-gravitating disc is integrated using the OpenCL direct gravity summation module.

+This is a very simple implementation (see gravity_opencl.c).
+Currently it only supports floating point precission.
+It also transfers the data back and forth from the GPU every timestep.
+There are considerable improvements to be made.
+This is just a proof of concept.
+Also note that the code required N to be a multiple of the workgrop size.

+You can test the performance increase by running: make direct && ./nbody       this will run on the CPU make && ./nbody              this will run on the GPU

+##### examples/outer_solar_system

+This example uses the Wisdom Holman integrator to integrate the outer planets of the solar system.
+The initial conditions are taken from Applegate et al 1986.
+Pluto is a test particle.

+##### examples/overstability

+A narrow box of Saturn's rings is simulated to study the viscous overstability.
+Collisions are resolved using the plane-sweep method.

+##### examples/restarting_simulation

+This example demonstrates how to restart a simulation using a binary file.

+First, run the program with './nbody'.
+Random initial conditions are created and a restart file is written once per orbit.
+Then, to restart the simulation, run the program with './nbody --restart restart.bin'.

+##### examples/restricted_threebody_mpi

+This problem uses MPI to calculate the restricted three body problem.
+Active particles are copied to all nodes.
+All other particles only exist on one node and are not automatically (re-) distributed.
+There is not domain decomposition used in this example.
+Run with 'mpirun -np 4 nbody'.

+##### examples/selfgravity_disc

+A self-gravitating disc is integrated using the leap frog integrator.
+This example is also compatible with the Wisdom Holman integrator.
+Collisions are not resolved.

+##### examples/selfgravity_disc_grape

+A self-gravitating disc is integrated using the leap frog integrator.
+This example is also compatible with the Wisdom Holman integrator.
+Collisions are not resolved.

+##### examples/selfgravity_plummer

+A self-gravitating plummer sphere is integrated using the leap frog integrator.
+Collisions are not resolved.

+##### examples/shearing_sheet

+This problem uses shearing sheet boundary conditions.
+Particle properties resemble those found in Saturn's rings.

+##### examples/shearing_sheet_2

+This problem uses shearing sheet boundary conditions.
+Particle properties resemble those found in Saturn's rings.
+The collision resolve method has been changed such that particle clumps behave more realistically.

+##### examples/shearing_sheet_fft

+This problem uses shearing sheet boundary conditions.
+Particle properties resemble those found in Saturn's rings.

+##### examples/shearing_sheet_grape

+This problem uses shearing sheet boundary conditions.
+Particle properties resemble those found in Saturn's rings.

+##### examples/shearing_sheet_profiling

+This problem uses shearing sheet boundary conditions.
+Particle properties resemble those found in Saturn's rings.

+##### examples/spreading_ring

+A narrow ring is spreading due to collisions.
+We use the Wisdom Holman integrator and a plane-sweep algorithm in the phi direction.

+##### examples/viewer

+This viewer can display data in the form x, y, z, r.

+This viewer can display data in the form x, y, z, r.
 OpenGL keyboard command
 -----------------------
 You can use the following keyboard command to alter the OpenGL real-time visualizations.